Self Care For The Hectic LifePublished January 29, 2020 by Sheila Anne Murray

 - Write a thank you note … to yourself.
 We write notes of gratitude to others but have you ever written one to yourself?
 Have fun with it and think of specific examples from the week or what you’d like to thank yourself for by the end of the week.
 If you don’t know what else to say, thank yourself for showing self compassion, for believing in yourself, for being kind to others, and then make sure you continue to do those things.

 - Take a “designated down day.”
 A friend taught me this term and I love it!
-When you need a little me time, think about turning down a social invitation and gifting yourself with a designated down day.
+When you need a little me time, think about gifting yourself a designated down day.
 Make sure you stick to it (or find someone to hold you accountable)!
 Even better if you pick the day out a week in advance, so it’s officially on the calendar.

 - Sneak veggies into breakfast.
 I like to get crafty in the kitchen, and one of my favorite things to make for breakfast is overnight oats.
 A few years back I created an adventurous version — overnight zotes.
 The oats become “zotes” when you toss in a zucchini!
 If you’ve never tried it, it may sound crazy … but get ready to fall in love.
 Look up a recipe or craft your own!
 It can be simple — 1/2 cup old fashioned oats/muesli, 1 small shaved zucchini, cinnamon & salt to taste, then fill jar/ bowl with milk of choice until it’s just above the oat mix.
 Option to add nuts, protein powder, flax/chia seeds!